Home » Recipe Index » Dinner Recipes

 STEP THREE: In a large skillet, heat the olive oil over medium-high heat.
 Ensure the skillet is hot but not smoking.

-STEP SEVEN: Place the browned pork chops back into the pan, cover with a lid, and simmer over medium-low heat for 20-25 minutes until the bone-in chops are cooked through and reach 145 degrees F with a meat thermometer.
+STEP SEVEN: Place the browned pork chops back into the pan, cover with a lid, and simmer it over medium-low heat for 20-25 minutes until they are cooked through and reach 145 degrees F with a meat thermometer.

 STEP EIGHT: Spoon the onion gravy over the pork chops and serve.